List of The Lion King (franchise) characters: Scar

-Scar (voiced by Jeremy Irons in The Lion King with Jim Cummings providing his singing voice; Jim Cummings in The Lion King II: Simba's Pride and The Lion King: Simba's Mighty Adventure; James Horan in Kingdom Hearts II, Disney's Extreme Skate Adventure, and Sorcerers of the Magic Kingdom; David Oyelowo in The Lion Guard; Chiwetel Ejiofor in the 2019 film and Kelvin Harrison Jr. in Mufasa: The Lion King) is the main antagonist of The Lion King franchise.
-He is a black-maned lion who is Mufasa's younger brother, Simba’s uncle, and Kovu's adoptive father.
+Scar (voiced by Jeremy Irons in The Lion King with Jim Cummings providing his singing voice; Jim Cummings in The Lion King II: Simba's Pride and The Lion King: Simba's Mighty Adventure; James Horan in Kingdom Hearts II, Disney's Extreme Skate Adventure, and Sorcerers of the Magic Kingdom; David Oyelowo in The Lion Guard; Chiwetel Ejiofor in the 2019 film and Kelvin Harrison Jr. in Mufasa: The Lion King.) is the main antagonist of The Lion King franchise.
+He is a black-maned lion who is Mufasa's younger brother, Simba's uncle, and Kovu's adoptive father.
 His name refers to his scarred eye.
 In The Lion King, by murdering Mufasa and exiling Simba, he becomes "King of the Pride Lands".
 However, years later, Simba returns to Pride Rock and overthrows Scar to become King of the Pride Lands.
 Scar survives the fall but is then attacked and killed by his hyena minions after they overheard him attempting to deceive Simba by betraying them.

-As depicted in The Lion King: Six New Adventures and the Mufasa: The Lion King, his birth name was Taka, but he was punished with the name "Scar" after he betrayed Mufasa to a rival pack.
+As depicted in The Lion King: Six New Adventures and Mufasa: The Lion King, his birth name was Taka, but he was given the name "Scar" after he betrayed Mufasa to a rival pack.

 In The Lion King II: Simba's Pride, it is revealed that Scar had gained loyalty from a group of lions who were exiled from Pride Rock by Simba to the Outlands in the wake of Scar's death, with Scar's longtime mate, Zira, being their leader.
 Scar is mentioned several times by the characters but makes two cameos.
 His first appearance is during Simba's nightmare, where he morphs into his adopted son Kovu and throws Simba into the stampede that killed Mufasa, similarly to the first film.
 His second appearance is during Kovu's exile in which Kovu looks into his reflection and instead of his, he sees the image of his adopted father.
 At the end of the film, Kovu marries Kiara, Simba and Nala's daughter, and Scar's great-niece, and becomes Simba and Nala's son-in-law and successor.